-The Fast Read instruction sequence is shown in Figure 20a & 20b.
+The Fast Read instruction sequence is shown in Figure 19.
 When BUF=1, the device is in the Buffer Read Mode.
 The data output sequence will start from the Data Buffer location specified by the 16-bit Column Address and continue to the end of the Data Buffer.
 Once the last byte of data is output, the output pin will become Hi-Z state.
-When BUF=0, the device is in the Continuous Read Mode, the data output sequence will start from the first byte of the Data Buffer and increment to the next higher address.
-When the end of the Data Buffer is reached, the data of the first byte of next memory page will be following and continues through the entire memory array.
-This allows using a single Read instruction to read out the entire memory array and is also compatible to Winbond's SpiFlash NOR flash memory command sequence.

-Figure 20a.
+Figure 19.
 Fast Read Instruction (Buffer Read Mode, BUF=1)